coderofsalvation/hashtagbibs/RFC_HASHTAGBIBS.md

 There's no precise predicates or properties, just simply 'this points to that', which empowers citizen annotation (an essential precursor of RDF).

-> NOTE: in the rest of this article, we use focus on BibTex for convenience (as it is the most terse outputformat of hashtagbibs).
+> NOTE: in the rest of this article, we use focus on BibTex for convenience (as it is the most terse, easiest to write/repair/speak outputformat).

 ## format